 - Thirteen useful words from the Florentine dialect

 3. The language we now call Standard Italian derives from 13th-century Tuscan, or Florentine, to be specific.
 This choice was made after a few centuries of disputes between linguists, and was down to a number of factors.
 Florence's economic and cultural prestige played a part, particularly the works of the three great writers of the day (Dante, Petrarch and Boccaccio), and perhaps most crucially, one keen linguist, Pietro Bembo, who created the first ever grammatical manual of the Florentine language.
 Having the rules written down meant it was easier to adopt Florentine as the national tongue, rather than relying on a variety which was mostly spoken.

 4. When it comes to the other regional dialects, the most widely spoken is Neapolitan, with over five million speakers.

 Naples.
 Photo: Carlo Raso/Flickr

-5. And the least widely spoken is Croato, the language of Molise, which has only around 1,000 speakers.
-Hey, that's not bad coming from a region lots of people claim doesn't exist.
+5. And the least widely spoken is Croato.
+This dialect is used by an ethnic minority from a region corresponding to present-day Croatia and is spoken in Molise, which has only around 1,000 speakers.
+Hey, that's not bad in a region lots of people claim doesn't exist.

-6. Italy is an official national language in Italy, Switzerland, Vatican City, San Marino, and the Sovereign Military Order of Malta - not to be confused with Malta the country, where it enjoyed official status for centuries until 1934.
+6. Italy is an official national language in Italy, Switzerland, Vatican City, San Marino, and the Sovereign Military Order of Malta - not to be confused with Malta the country, where it enjoyed official status for centuries until 1934 but no longer does.
 It's also an official language of the European Union.

 7. And it is recognized as a minority language in three other countries: Slovenia, Croatia and Brazil.